Mississauga: Archaic period (8000–1000 BCE)

-According to Smith, there was a growing population at this time.
+The Mississauga area experienced population growth during this period.
 There are 23 known Archaic sites in Mississauga, mostly in the Credit River and Cooksville Creek drainage systems.
 People would congregate at rapids and the mouths of these rivers to catch fish during spawning runs.
 They would harvest nuts and wild rice at the wetland margins in the late summer.
-During late Archaic times, there were large cemeteries.
+During the late Archaic period, large cemeteries were built.

 Woodland period (1000 BCE – 1650 CE)

-"The accelerating upward population increase continued," with 23 known sites from this period.
+The growth in population beginning in the Archaic period continued into the Woodland period, with 23 known sites originating during this period.
 Pottery first appears during this period in the style of the Point Peninsula complex, and near the end of the Woodland period, the first semi-permanent villages appear.
 Artifacts show that these people engaged in long-distance trade, likely as part of the Hopewell tradition.

 In the late Woodland period (500–1650 CE), "the band level of social organization that characterized earlier cultures gave way eventually to the tribal level of the Ontario Iroquoian Tradition," and people began cultivation of crops such as maize, beans, squash, sunflowers, and tobacco.
-This led to the development of the Wyandot or Huron, Iroquoian-speaking culture.
+This led to the development of the Iroquoian-speaking Wendat, or Huron, culture.
 The Lightfoot site with four to six longhouses was located on the Credit River near Mississauga's border with Brampton.
 Another village with many longhouses was on the Antrex site, located on a wide ridge bounded by two small tributaries of Cooksville Creek.

 Arrival of the Haudenosaunee, the Anishinaabe, and the Europeans

-Around the end of the Woodland period, the Haudenosaunee, another Iroquoian confederacy, began to move into the area, and, as part of a long conflict known as the Beaver wars, they had dispersed the Wyandot by 1650.
-But by 1687, the Haudenosaunee had abandoned their new settlements along the north shore of Lake Ontario.
+Around the end of the Woodland period, the Haudenosaunee, another Iroquoian confederacy, began to move into the area, and, as part of a long conflict known as the Beaver wars, they had dispersed the Wendat by 1650.
+However, by 1687, the Haudenosaunee had abandoned their new settlements along the north shore of Lake Ontario.

-The Algonquian-speaking Anishinaabe Ojibwe people had been aligned with the Wyandot, and when they were dispersed, the Anishinaabe expanded eastward into the Credit River Valley area, clashing with the Haudenosaunee and eventually taking over when the Haudenosaunee retreated.
+The Algonquian-speaking Anishinaabe Ojibwe people had been aligned with the Wendat, and when they were dispersed, the Anishinaabe expanded eastward into the Credit River Valley area, clashing with the Haudenosaunee and eventually taking over when the Haudenosaunee retreated.
 The European traders would gather annually at the mouth of what is now known as the Credit River to give the Anishinaabe credit for the following year.
 "From this, the Mississauga bands at the western end of the lake became known collectively as the Credit River Mississaugas."

-Toronto Township, consisting of most of present-day Mississauga, was formed on 2 August 1805 when officials from York (what is now the City of Toronto) purchased 85,000 acres (340 km^{2}) of land from the Mississaugas under Treaty 14.
-A second treaty was signed in 1818 that surrendered 2,622 km^{2} of Mississauga land to the British Crown.
+Toronto Township, consisting of most of present-day Mississauga, was formed on 2 August 1805 when officials from York (what is now the City of Toronto) purchased 85,000 acres of land from the Mississaugas under Treaty 14.
+A second treaty was signed in 1818 that surrendered 2,622 km2 of Mississauga land to the British Crown.
 In total Mississauga is covered by four treaties: Treaty 14, Treaty 19, Treaty 22 and Treaty 23.